-Literacy
+- Literacy

 - Mathematics

 - Understanding the world

 - Expressive arts and design

-None of these areas can be delivered in isolation from the others.
-They are equally important and depend on each other.
-All areas are delivered through a balance of adult led and child initiated activities.
-In each area there are Early Learning Goals (ELG's) that define the expectations for most children to reach by the end of the EYFS.
+The prime areas are fundamental and are equally important and depend on each other.
+All areas are delivered through a balance of adult led and child initiated activities including fundamental British values which are emdedded in the EYFS In each area there are Early Learning Goals (ELG's) that define the expectations for most children to reach by the end of the EYFS.